Raincoat : Movie Review

 There are few joys that are as fulfilling as a full complement of time spent in the company of that special someone, and there are few sorrows that are as deep as that of lost love.....
 Raincoat, exquisitely directed by Rituparno Ghosh, covers the remains of a romance in the primary narrative and etches a failed love story in flashback.
 Pic opens its softly sensual and intimate folds with a sequence lushly pregnant with nostalgia, sultry with passing tropical fields and ultimately soaring with poignant emotion.
 It comprises Shubha Mudgal’s splendidly ripe vocals in the song ’Mathura Nagarpathi", inspired wording of the film’s credits, a spelling out of assistant directors like no other, and idyllic images of the countryside as a train chugs its way towards the city .The folk song’s lyrics are used with beautiful irony to inform the journey from hometown to the city of Kolkata by the story’s male protagonist Manoj (essayed by Ajay Devgan).
 He is a young man down and beaten on his luck.
 The jute mill he was working in, has shut down, he is now broke and has hit upon the plan to travel to the city wherein his friends from college may help in pooling together money for a new business venture.

 Most Indian films, which are made to cater to an audience largely possessing poor taste in cinema, care two hoots to capture the atmosphere and micro-climate of the country they are set in.
 In Raincoat however, you feel the need for the eponymous material.
-Monsoons have set in, the air is short on brightness and heat, and regardless of whether the camera trains its sights outdoors or indoors, there is a touch of dampness and this natural stage is ripe for the cultivation of a long orgiastic session of speculative reflection and quietly aching regret.
+Monsoons have set in, the air is short on brightness and heat, and regardless of whether the camera trains its sights outdoors or indoors, there is a touch of dampness.
+This then is the natural stage that becomes ripe for the cultivation of a long orgiastic session of speculative reflection and quietly aching regret.